papers-we-love/papers-we-love/machine_learning/README.md

 * [Applications of Machine Learning to Location Data](http://www.berkkapicioglu.com/wp-content/uploads/2013/11/thesis_final.pdf) -  Using machine learning to design and analyze novel algorithms that leverage location data.

+* ["Why Should I Trust You?"
+Explaining the Predictions of Any Classifier](http://www.kdd.org/kdd2016/papers/files/rfp0573-ribeiroA.pdf) - This paper introduces an explanation technique for any classifier in a interpretable manner.

 ## Hosted Papers

 * :scroll: **[A Sparse Johnson-Lindenstrauss Transform](dimensionality_reduction/a-sparse-johnson-lindenstrauss-transform.pdf)**